jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/search_template%7Cmanaging_search_templates/list%7Cget_the_list_of_the_search_templates%7C1.md

 - Accept: ```application/xml```

 ### Success response
-The field list is returned either in JSON or XML format
+The field list is returned either in JSON or in XML format.

 **HTTP code:**
 200